manishv1/Linux-Johannes4Linux-Linux_Driver_Tutorial/README.md

 22. Device Tree Driver for I2C Device
 23. Dynamical memory management in a Linux Kernel module
 24. Serial (UART) Driver
+25. Industrial IO compatible driver for an ATMEGA I2C ADC

 ## More Information